tengrommel/chip8/game/readme.md

     }

  Here, we get the *amethyst::core::timing::Time* resource to print in the console the time elapsed between two frames.
 Nice!
 But that's still a bit boring.

+# Manipulating storages
+>Once you have access to a storage, you can use them in different ways.

+## Getting a component of a specific entity

+Sometimes, it can be useful to get a component in the storage for a specific entity.
+This can easily be done using the get or, for mutable storages, get_mut methods.

+    struct WalkPlayerUp {
+        player: Entity,
+    }

+    impl<'a> System<'a> for WalkPlayerUp {
+        type SystemData = WriteStorage<'a, Transform>;

+        fn run(&mut self, mut transforms: Self::SystemData) {
+            transforms.get_mut(self.player).unwrap().prepend_translation_y(0.1);
+        }
+    }